 Effective marketing is about getting products/services in front of the consumer where they will notice them and be attracted to it.

 Marketing a Service

 Marketing a service is different and much more difficult than marketing a product.
 There are some things you need to consider and different steps should be taken in order to help the consumers feel comfortable.

 Marketing service is more difficult than marketing a tangible product.
 The following as being characteristics of services:

 • The service cannot be touched, felt, or viewed, so it is difficult for clients to tell what they will be getting, this will make them feel unsafe;

 • The service is being produced at the same time that the client is receiving it;

 • Unused capacity cannot be stored for future use.
 For example, spare seats on one plane cannot be transferred to the next flight, so can not be anticipated

 • Services ALWAYS involve different people, and people are all different.
-There is a quite a large possibility that the same enquiry would be answered differently by different people (or even by the same person at different times).
+There is quite a large possibility that the same inquiry would be answered differently by different people (or even by the same person at different times).
 It is important to minimize the differences in performance.